verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 and any new Istio-injected pods will begin exporting traces to Jaeger.
 Existing pods require a restart to pull the new Istio configuration and start sending traces.

-By default, Istio samples traces at a 1% rate, meaning 1 in 100 requests will be traced in Jaeger.
+Istio's default sampling rate is 1%, meaning 1 in 100 requests will be traced in Jaeger.
 If you want a different sampling rate, configure your desired rate using the `meshConfig.defaultConfig.tracing.sampling` Istio install argument:

 ```yaml